nasazzam/MP-MCWT/README.md

 Edit the `checkpoint_frame.json` manually and set your desired frame index.

 ---

-## 🧾 Annotation Format
+## 📤 Export

-- Stored as JSON or compatible with popular MOT-style annotation formats.
+- Store annotation file, compatible with popular MOT-style annotation formats.
-- Each file is named per camera and frame, including bounding boxes and IDs.
+- Each file is named per camera and frame, including bounding boxes and IDs etc.

 ---